There’s a famous saying about the weather in spring: if you don’t like it, just wait five minutes.

 If you plan on showing any ankle cleavage over the next few months, you’ll need some invisible socks that give the illusion without any stank arising from your shoes.

 Fresher than a muh’ sneakers are the ultimate go-with-anything footwear.
-But this season louder styles are muscling in.
+But this season, chunky trainers are muscling in.

-To avoid going full hypebeast, cop a pair that packs minimalist colours into a chunky profile.
+To avoid going full hypebeast, cop a pair that packs minimalist colours into a bulky profile.
 Then simply park them underneath tailored trousers and throw on a sweatshirt to stay in safe territory.

 Spring’s crop of logo sweatshirts is the perfect way to show off your brand allegiance with all the subtlety of a brick through a window.